OWASP/www-project-developer-guide/draft/14-checklist/08-protect-data.md

 * Properly free allocated memory upon the completion of functions and at all exit points
 * Overwrite any sensitive information stored in allocated memory at all exit points from the function
 * Protect shared variables and resources from inappropriate concurrent access

-#### Cryptographic practices

-* Use peer reviewed and open solution cryptographic modules
-* All cryptographic functions used to protect secrets from the application user must be implemented on a trusted system
-* Cryptographic modules must fail securely
-* Ensure all random elements such as numbers, file names, UUID and strings are generated using the cryptographic module approved random number generator
-* Cryptographic modules used by the application are compliant to FIPS 140-2 or an equivalent standard
-* Establish and utilize a policy and process for how cryptographic keys will be managed
-* Ensure that any secret key is protected from unauthorized access
-* Store keys in a proper secrets vault as described below
-* Use independent keys when multiple keys are required
-* Build support for changing algorithms and keys when needed
-* Build application features to handle a key rotation

 #### References